 This was more than an ideal at the time: In the late 18th century, transportation technology mandated it.
 Yet, despite our transportation technology in the 21st century, the locus of government should be in our communities.
-Decentralization of government remains relevant to our sense of significance, as we retain some local measure of our communities.
+Decentralization of government (not downsizing) remains relevant to our sense of significance, as we retain some local measure of our communities.

 There are two implicit understandings behind decentralized government: